 What are banking and PSU funds?

-Banking and PSU funds are debt mutual funds that invest at least 80% of their funds in banking and public sector undertaking’s debt instruments.
-The investments are made in low maturity instruments which have high liquidity.
+Banking and PSU funds are debt mutual funds that invest at least 80% of their funds in banking and public sector undertaking debt instruments.
+The investments are made in low-maturity tools that have high liquidity.
 Large-cap banking companies, PSU, and public financial institutions are selected by these funds, generally with AAA ratings.
-This makes banking and PSU fund safe and steady investment options, with limited exposure to market volatility.
+Limited exposure to market volatility makes banking and PSU funds safe and steady investment options.

 PSU funds